PA Online Sports Betting

 BetMGM‘s popular online sports betting website and mobile app officially arrived in Pennsylvania in December 2020 via a partnership agreement with the Hollywood Casino Morgantown.
 The highly rated sportsbook offers a wealth of features, great promotions, and has the backing of both MGM and GVC Holdings.

 - Mobile App: June 26, 2019 (as Parx Sportsbook)

-Although hesitant to offer online gaming at first, betPARX has vowed to take their number one casino in PA status into the online realm. betPARX currently offers retail sports gambling at three locations, their main casino, South Philadelphia Race and Sportbook and Valley Forge Race and Sportsbook. betPARX online sportsbook went live on June 26, 2019.
+Although hesitant to offer online gaming at first, betPARX has vowed to take their number one casino in PA status into the online realm. betPARX offers retail sports gambling at three locations, their main casino, South Philadelphia Race and Sportbook and Valley Forge Race and Sportsbook. betPARX online sportsbook went live on June 26, 2019.